Ranked

 Overall Rating

-Overview
+Beaver Creek Overview

-Skiing at Beaver Creek
+The Skiing in Beaver Creek

 The terrain at Beaver Creek is quite varied.
 Though it lacks anything like Vail’s bowls or lifts that ascend far above the treeline like you see at Breckenridge, the ski area still has terrain for almost every type of skier.
 There’s a remarkably even spread of terrain, with roughly even amounts of slopes rated beginner, intermediate and advanced.
 Beginner and intermediate slopes are found all across the mountain.
 Compared to its neighbor Vail, Beaver Creek is far less crowded while offering a large resort with nearly identical snowfall.